 - Shake hands with opposing coaches and officials before and after each match.

 - Respect the integrity of the official(s) by giving respect, and in return you earn their respect.

 - Do not use profanity or direct vulgar/obscene remarks to players, referees, or other coaches.

 - Be responsible for your players and parents on the sideline, and act appropriately if a player or parent is not following the code of ethics policy.

-- Arguments in front of your team and parents.
+- Arguments in front of your teammates, coach, and parents.

 - Make sportsmanship your first priority!